KnifeXRage/Godot-Secure/README.md

 ![Godot Engine Logo](https://github.com/KnifeXRage/Godot-Secure/blob/main/Godot%20Secure.png)

-## Overview
+## Description

-**Godot Secure** transforms your Godot engine into a fortress for game assets.
-By integrating **Camellia-256 / AES-256** encryption with a **unique security token system**, this solution creates a cryptographically **unique engine build** that prevents generic decryption tools from accessing your game assets.
+**Godot Secure** is a Simple Python Script That modify the Godot Source Code Automatically, to integrate **Camellia-256 / AES-256** encryption with a **unique security token system**.
+This solution creates a cryptographically **unique engine build** that prevents generic decryption tools from accessing your game assets.

 ### *Effortless Security for Godot Games*
 >This script enhances your Godot engine with Camellia/AES encryption and a unique security token system with just one command.
 Unlike standard encryption, this creates a custom Godot build that's cryptographically unique to you, preventing universal decryption tools from working with your game assets.